Donald G. Hileman Memorial Educator of the Year Award

 The selection committee shall be appointed, only when a nomination is submitted in accordance with all guideline criteria.
 The incumbent Governor shall appoint the selection committee to be comprised of one representative of the incumbent Governor and at least four past District 7 Governors.
 Nominations shall be submitted in writing to the District 7 Hall of Fame Committee, care of the incumbent Governor, no later than February 15 and should not exceed 2 pages, with no attachments.

 If possible, presentation of the Hall of Fame Award shall be made during the Governor’s Gala at the annual District Convention, usually held in April.
-The recipient will receive a personal plaque, plus the recipient’s name will appear on a permanent plaque hanging in the District 7 Office.
-The nomination and presentation should be a “surprise” announcement.
+The recipient will receive a personal plaque.
+Since this is a lifetime award, the recipient should be notified ahead of time so arrangements can be made for this distinguished announcement.

 No call for nominations will be distributed.